Nothobranchius

 Keeping your culture going - Pretty simple

 Give your newly setup culture a week or so to get going strong.
 If it seems dry, sprinkle a couple spoons of cider vinegar over it.
-A couple times a week, give it a good stirring up.
+A couple times a week, stir the surface layer up a bit, but no deeper than 1/4".
+You don't want to turn the worms too far under.
 This keeps things aerobic and helps combat spoilage bacteria.
-The oats will liquefy somewhat over time, but this is no problem for the vinegar eels and is alright
+The oats will liquefy somewhat over time, but this is no problem for the vinegar eels and is alright.
+If a cloudy, grayish looking layer develops on the culture's surface, do not panic.
+It is mother of vinegar which is a mixture of yeast and bacteria.
+Add a little vinegar and break it up well.
+As much as 1/8" of vinegar on the surface of the culture is fine too.
+Repeat as necessary.
+I've had worms be fine under a thick layer of this mother, and they reappear as it is broken up.
+A high worm population helps prevent this from forming.

-When your culture just starts getting dark, and smelling like it is getting ready to smell real bad, it's a good idea to start another one.
+When your culture just starts getting dark, and the smell is just a little more foul than vinegary, it's time to start another one.
+Start the backup well before your original culture starts looking and smelling really bad.
 Prepare another container like the first one, and spoon off the top 1/4" of your current culture, using it as a starter for the next.
-You could also do this before your first culture gets old, just to have a backup.
+You could also do this when your first culture is going strong, to make sure you have a backup.

 If you are outside the US or can't get one of my hyperdense starters